 |1 lǐ 里||= 10 yǐn 引||There are exactly 2 li to the kilometer, a mile is about 3li.|

 The ‘li’ is the measure used for long distances; at one time it was defined relative to the length of earth's circumference.
-Therefore in the Tang dynasty detailed observations were made to measure the earth's circumference accurately.
-Over the long period of Chinese history different regions developed various local standards for weights and measures; so, for example, a li in Guangzhou was not exactly the same as that in Tianjin.
+Therefore in the Tang dynasty detailed observations were made to measure the earth's circumference very accurately.
+Over the long period of Chinese history different regions developed various local standards for weights and measures; so, for example, a li in Guangzhou was not the same as that in Tianjin.

 When the Republic of China was founded in 1912 the progressive government decided to end confusion by aligning the traditional system of weights and measures to the international S.I. system ➚ of units (meters, kilograms, liters and hectares).
 They did this by choosing the closest whole number of units in the S.I. system ➚.
 The new standards were rigorously enforced over China so that local variations were removed.
 The conversion factors introduced were as follows:

 |Distance||2 li||= 1 kilometer|